-"Distinguished encoding of a single ASN.1 type".
+"Distinguished encoding of a single ASN.1 type"

-12.5 Where an unambiguous specification defines an abstract syntax as a set of abstract values, each of which is a value of some specifically named ASN.1 type, usually (but not necessarily) a choice type, then one of the object identifier values specified in 12.2, 12.3 or 12.4 may be used with the abstract syntax name to identify the basic encoding rules, canonical encoding rules or distinguished encoding rules, respectively, to the specifically named ASN.1 type used in defining the abstract syntax.
+12.5 Where an unambiguous specification defines an abstract syntax as a set of presentation data values, each of which is a value of some specifically named ASN.1 type, usually (but not necessarily) a choice type, then one of the object identifier values specified in 12.1, 12.3 or 12.4 may be used with the abstract syntax name to identify the basic encoding rules, canonical encoding rules or distinguished encoding rules, respectively, to the specifically named ASN.1 type used in defining the abstract syntax.

-12.6 The names specified in 12.2, 12.3 and 12.4 shall not be used with an abstract syntax name to identify a transfer syntax unless the conditions of 12.5 for the definition of the abstract syntax are met.
+12.6 The names specified in 12.1, 12.3 and 12.4 shall not be used with an abstract syntax name to identify a transfer syntax unless the conditions of 12.5 for the definition of the abstract syntax (see ITU-T Rec.
+X.680 | ISO/IEC 8824-1, subclause D.3) are met.